-An institute dedicated to the promotion and the development of knowledge on non-profit organisations
+An institute dedicated to the promotion and the development of knowledge of non-profit organisations

-The French Institute for Non-Profit Organiastions ambitions to promote non-profit organisations’ contribution to society and democracy and to meet the needs for knowledge on non-profit oganisations as expressed by their actors.
+The French Institute for Non-Profit Organisations aims to promote non-profit organisations’ contribution to society and democracy and to meet the needs for knowledge of such organisations as expressed by their actors.

 Promoting research and directing it towards areas of interest